Shikoku Pilgrimage Costs & Calculator (UPDATED 2022)

 When will you begin your pilgrimage?

-RequiredMany hotels and inns increase their prices during the “busy” seasons of Spring and Autumn.When is the best time for the Shikoku Pilgrimage?For about how many days will you be on pilgrimage?
+RequiredMany hotels and inns increase their prices during the “busy” seasons of Spring and Autumn.When is the best time for the Shikoku Pilgrimage?For about how many days will you be on the pilgrimage?

 RequiredIt takes a walking pilgrim an average of 45 days to visit all 88 temples on foot.
 This translates to roughly 32km (20mi) of walking per day.If you plan on visiting bekkaku temples or doing the pilgrimage in reverse, plan for a few more days.How to Budget for the Shikoku Pilgrimage